-In September 2011, the FASB issued ASU 2011-08, Intangibles-Goodwill and Other (Topic 350)-Testing Goodwill for Impairment ("ASU 2011-08"), to allow entities to first use a qualitative approach to test goodwill for impairment.
-ASU 2011-08 permits an entity to first perform a qualitative assessment to determine whether it is more likely than not (a likelihood of greater than 50%) that the fair value of a reporting unit is less than its carrying value.
+Accounting Standards Codification Topic 350 ("ASC 350") Intangibles-Goodwill and Other allows entities to first use a qualitative approach to test goodwill for impairment.
+ASC 350 permits an entity to first perform a qualitative assessment to determine whether it is more likely than not (a likelihood of greater than 50%) that the fair value of a reporting unit is less than its carrying value.
 If it is concluded that this is the case, the currently prescribed two-step goodwill test must be performed.
 Otherwise, the two-step goodwill impairment test is not required.
-We performed a qualitative assessment in 2014, 2013 and 2012 and determined that it is more likely than not that the fair value of our reporting units exceed their respective carrying values at the October 1, 2014, 2013 and 2012 annual valuation dates and, therefore, did not perform the prescribed two-step goodwill impairment test.
+We performed a qualitative assessment in 2015, 2014 and 2013 and determined that it is more likely than not that the fair value of our reporting units exceed their respective carrying values at the October 1, 2015, 2014 and 2013 annual valuation dates and, therefore, did not perform the prescribed two-step goodwill impairment test.
 We considered various factors in performing the qualitative test, including macroeconomic conditions, industry and market considerations, the overall financial performance of our reporting units, the Company's stock price and the excess amount or "cushion" between our reporting unit's fair value and carrying value as indicated on our most recent quantitative assessment.

-Based upon improving macroeconomic conditions and positive trends within our industry and market during 2012, 2013 and 2014, combined with continuing positive operating results in comparison to prior periods and our internal forecasts, and with consideration of the cushion between the reporting unit's fair value and carrying value from our most recent quantitative analysis, we determined that it is more likely than not that the fair value of our reporting units exceeds their respective carrying values at the October 1, 2014, 2013 and 2012 valuation dates and there was no goodwill impairment at October 1, 2014, 2013 and 2012.
+Based upon improving macroeconomic conditions, positive trends within our industry and market and continuing positive operating results in comparison to prior periods and our internal forecasts, as well as consideration of the cushion between the reporting unit's fair value and carrying value from our most recent quantitative analysis, we determined that it is more likely than not that the fair value of our reporting units exceeds their respective carrying values at the October 1, 2015, 2014 and 2013 valuation dates and there was no goodwill impairment at October 1, 2015, 2014 and 2013.

 To determine if any of our reporting units are impaired under the prescribed two-step goodwill test, we must determine whether the fair value of each of our reporting units is greater than their respective carrying value.
 If the fair value of a reporting unit is less than its carrying value, then the implied fair value of goodwill must be calculated and compared to its carrying value to measure the amount of impairment.
 The implied fair value of goodwill is calculated by allocating the fair value of the reporting unit to all assets and liabilities of that unit (including any unrecognized intangible assets) as if the reporting unit had been acquired in a business combination (purchase price allocation).
-The excess of the fair value of goodwill, an impairment loss is recognized for the excess amount.
+The excess of the fair value of the reporting unit over the amounts assigned is the implied fair value of goodwill.
+If the carrying amount of the goodwill exceeds the implied fair value of goodwill, an impairment loss is recognized for the excess amount.
 We determine the fair value of our reporting units using a discounted cash flow analysis or by applying various market multiples or a combination thereof.